Lercher/CocoR/Readme.md

 * The switch optimization, used with 5+ alternatives, has to be implemented contravariantly in base types.
   It is currently covariant, which is wrong.
   -> Testable example NumberIdent in test\inheritance.atg
+  -> Fixed.

+* 'set' array related methods caclulate based on non inheritance aware tables at parse time.
+  This could probably be moved to compiler generation time.
+  -> there are now set0 without and set with inheritance taken into account.
+So StartOf() and error synchronization honor token inheritance.
+  -> Fixed.